smatechnologies/ibm-i-agent-docs/docs/operator-replay/virtual-devices.md

     window of time during which the IBM i partition can tolerate an interruption of the Telnet server.

-2. On the screen format, set the END & START - ACTIVATE option to \'1\' = Yes.
-Choose an appropriate delay time between the End and (Re-)Start actions, and then as the prompt of the IBM i SBMJOB command appears, optionally specify a Job Start Date and Time (or, allow the job to submit immediately because \"right now\" is a good time to suspend the Telnet server).
+2. On the screen format, set the END & START - ACTIVATE option to '1' = Yes.
+Choose an appropriate delay time between the End and (Re-)Start actions, and then as the prompt of the IBM i SBMJOB command appears, optionally specify a Job Start Date and Time (or, allow the job to submit immediately because "right now" is a good time to suspend the Telnet server).

-When setting the END & START -- ACTIVATE option, remember that the term
-\"activate\" means to make effective the latest change that is just about to be made to the IBM i exit point registry.
+When setting the END & START -- ACTIVATE option, remember that the term "activate" means to make effective the latest change that is just about to be made to the IBM i exit point registry.
 Whether the exit point was added (\*ADD) or removed (\*REMOVE), that change to the registry is not effective until the Telnet server is stopped and restarted.
-So the term \"activate\" is referring to the Telnet server end/restart action in either case, and it is not confined to just adding a new exit program entry.
+So the term "activate" is referring to the Telnet server end/restart action in either case, and it is not confined to just adding a new exit program entry.